 Carefully cut the comb off the bar into the bucket.
 You can make one clean cut along the length of the bar.
 If the bar is very long, you may need to cut the entire comb off in bits.
 Seal the bucket to keep the bees out.

-Replace the bars in the hive and close.
+Replace the bars in the hive and close the hive.

 When Should I Harvest from a Top Bar Hive?